GeoscienceAustralia/ga-aem/README.md

 ## Acknowledgements
 The majority of the development for this project was carried out by the authors whilst employed at Geoscience Australia.
 A significant part of the development was however carried out as part of a Geoscience Australia-CSIRO placement.
 The CSIRO Deep Earth Imaging Future Science Platform (DEI-FSP), CSIRO Discovery Program and CSIRO Research Office is acknowledged for funding and facilitating that placement.

+## Pre-built Windows binaries
+For Windows users whom do not wish to compile the programs themselves a package of pre-built Windows binaries are available to be downloaded from GitHub [*here*](https://github.com/GeoscienceAustralia/ga-aem/releases/tag/v2.0.0-Release-20240424).
+Although the package does not require compiling it does requires the installation of some third-party dependencies.
+See the section on [*third party software dependencies*](#third-party-software-dependencies) for details.

 ## Languages
 - Mostly C++.